Skip to Content

 Spooky Chillingham

-The castle was lovingly restored by its current owners after being abandoned in the 1930s, and you’ll find their eccentric curios on show, with prehistoric elk horns and Antarctic expedition sledges among tapestries and suits of armour.
-Take a ghost tour to see if you can spot the White Pantry Ghost, the Ghost in the Chamber or hear the Voices in the Chapel.
-Or if you’re feeling brave you can spend the night in one of the castle apartments.
+The castle was lovingly restored by its current owners after being abandoned in the 1930s, and you’ll find their eccentric collection of curios on show, with prehistoric elk horns and Antarctic expedition sledges alongside more traditional tapestries and suits of armour.
+Take a ghost tour (or join in on a more hands-on ghost hunt) to see if you can spot the White Pantry Ghost, the Ghost in the Chamber or hear the Voices in the Chapel.

 Chillingham Castle in Northumberland